Home / LSA Students / Academics & Requirements / Majors & Minors / Military Officer Education Programs (MOEP) /

 Course of Study

-Normally, students enroll in eight Naval Science courses during their participation in the program.
-In addition, all students are required to complete a specific core of college courses including calculus and physics.
-Scholarship students also participate in three-to-six week summer training exercises after their freshman and sophomore years, and all midshipmen participate in a similar training exercise upon completion of their junior year.
+Normally, NROTC midshipmen enroll in eight Naval Science courses during their participation in the program.
+In addition, all midshipmen are required to complete a specific core of college courses including calculus and physics.
+Scholarship midshipmen also participate in three-to-six week summer training exercises after their freshman and sophomore years, and all midshipmen participate in a similar training exercise upon completion of their junior year.

 Depending upon the program in which they are enrolled, and the warfare specialty they choose, graduates' service obligation vary from five to eight years.